kahikatea-2019/DYLAN-WK6/README.md

 # Ear Mufflaz

 ## MVP
-As a user I wanna see a listing ofproduct tile with name, price and description.
+As a user I wanna see a listing of product tile with name, price and description.

 Add to cart, remove from cart, delete from cart, update the cart